 Travel-Size Toiletries Packing List – The Essentials

-Toiletries can be heavy and take up a ton of space.
-It’s important to try to eliminate anything you won’t be using daily.
+Toiletries can be heavy and take up a ton of space, and it’s important to try to eliminate anything you won’t be using daily from your packing list.
 Fortunately, there are plenty of affordable, lightweight alternative toiletries designed for travel.

 Below, I have listed the essential toiletries everyone should bring on their trip.
 Don’t forget these when you’re crafting your own personal toiletries packing list!